Congress knows how to slash child poverty. It just needs to do it. - NewsBreak

 The evidence gathered over the past year has removed any shred of doubt that poverty is a policy choice.
 It is not inevitable.
 It would be a failure of leadership for Congress to send millions of children back into poverty.

+This commentary was first published in the Oregon Capital Chronicle, which is part of the nonprofit States Newsroom network which includes Tennessee Lookout.

 The post Congress knows how to slash child poverty.
-It just needs to do it. appeared first on Arizona Mirror .
+It just needs to do it. appeared first on Tennessee Lookout .